 Barry Gasson and Brit Andresen came up with the winning design for the Burrell Collection building in 1971.
 Their L-shaped building was specifically designed and tailored to house the wide and magnificent collection, complementing the artwork with archway-framed views over the lawns and woodlands beyond.

 In 2005, a poll of architects voted the Burrell Collection as Scotlands 2nd greatest post-war building.

-Stunning Victorian Villa with Large Private Garden is 1.70 kilometers from Burrell Collection.
+Big, Bright 3-bed Flat in Perfect Glasgow Location is 1.92 kilometers from Burrell Collection.
 Room prices starting from £Check availability and book online.